apache/flink/docs/setup/jobmanager_high_availability.md

 jobManagerAddressX:webUIPortX
   </pre>

 By default, the job manager will pick a *random port* for inter process communication.
-You can change this via the **`recovery.jobmanager.port`** key.
+You can change this via the **`high-availability.jobmanager.port`** key.
 This key accepts single ports (e.g. `50010`), ranges (`50000-50025`), or a combination of both (`50010,50011,50020-50025,50050-50075`).

 #### Config File (flink-conf.yaml)

 In order to start an HA-cluster add the following configuration keys to `conf/flink-conf.yaml`:

-- **Recovery mode** (required): The *recovery mode* has to be set in `conf/flink-conf.yaml` to *zookeeper* in order to enable high availability mode.
+- **high-availability mode** (required): The *high-availability mode* has to be set in `conf/flink-conf.yaml` to *zookeeper* in order to enable high availability mode.

-  <pre>recovery.mode: zookeeper</pre>
+  <pre>high-availability: zookeeper</pre>

 - **ZooKeeper quorum** (required): A *ZooKeeper quorum* is a replicated group of ZooKeeper servers, which provide the distributed coordination service.

-  <pre>recovery.zookeeper.quorum: address1:2181[,...],addressX:2181</pre>
+  <pre>high-availability.zookeeper.quorum: address1:2181[,...],addressX:2181</pre>

   Each *addressX:port* refers to a ZooKeeper server, which is reachable by Flink at the given address and port.

 - **ZooKeeper root** (recommended): The *root ZooKeeper node*, under which all cluster namespace nodes are placed.

-  <pre>recovery.zookeeper.path.root: /flink
+  <pre>high-availability.zookeeper.path.root: /flink

 - **ZooKeeper namespace** (recommended): The *namespace ZooKeeper node*, under which all required coordination data for a cluster is placed.

-  <pre>recovery.zookeeper.path.namespace: /default_ns # important: customize per cluster</pre>
+  <pre>high-availability.zookeeper.path.namespace: /default_ns # important: customize per cluster</pre>

   **Important**: if you are running multiple Flink HA clusters, you have to manually configure separate namespaces for each cluster.
 By default, the Yarn cluster and the Yarn session automatically generate namespaces based on Yarn application id.
 A manual configuration overrides this behaviour in Yarn.
 Specifying a namespace with the -z CLI option, in turn, overrides manual configuration.

 - **State backend and storage directory** (required): JobManager meta data is persisted in the *state backend* and only a pointer to this state is stored in ZooKeeper.
 Currently, only the file system state backend is supported in HA mode.

     <pre>
+high-availability.zookeeper.storageDir: hdfs:///flink/recovery</pre>
 state.backend: filesystem
 state.backend.fs.checkpointdir: hdfs:///flink/checkpoints
-recovery.zookeeper.storageDir: hdfs:///flink/recovery</pre>

     The `storageDir` stores all meta data needed to recover a JobManager failure.